3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 - `return <expression (optional)>;`

   This statement is only valid in functions.
-It terminates the function, then *returns* a resulting value to the caller.
+It terminates the function, and then *returns* a resulting value to the caller.
 It is seen in the `main()` function, returning a program termination code to the operating system.

   `return;` is treated as returning `void`.